NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 <br>

->📝**Note:** It is important to include the `destroy` method in the model script.
+>📝**Note:** It's important to include `destroy()` in the model script.
 This will free the memory as well as clear the screen to prevent any accumlation of events.

 <br>

 ## Step 2.4: Import to extension.py

-> 📝**Note:** We are working in `extension.py` for this section.
+> 📝**Note:** You are working in `extension.py` for this section.

 ### Theory

-Now that we have created `object_info_model.py`, we need to do a few things in `extension.py` to reflect the object model, such as import from the model class, create a reference and the object, then destroy the model when the extension is shutdown.
+Now that you've have created `object_info_model.py`, you need to do a few things in `extension.py` to reflect the object model, such as import from the model class, create a reference and the object, then destroy the model when the extension is shutdown.

+### 2.4.1: Import extention.py
-To begin, we will import into `extension.py` from `object_info_model.py` as so:
+To begin, import into `extension.py` from `object_info_model.py` as so:

 ```python
 import omni.ext